In 2021, 90% of card transactions were contactless payments. Apps...

 4. What BMS Can Do?

-Avoiding unnecessary charges is vital for smaller businesses to gain footing in 2022.
+Avoiding unnecessary charges is vital for smaller businesses to gain footing in the future.

 PCI Compliance has been streamlined and is handled by our Account Managers with any new contract.
 We do not impose a monthly fee for our additional services nor set a benchmark to reach.
 Finally, if a merchant comes to us with a chargeback situation, our team can conduct a free investigation into the claim and be supportive during the complicated process.